-Strategic Thinking and Problem Solving for Leaders at Every Level
+Strategic Thinking for Leaders

-Senior leaders, managers and front-line supervisors, team leads, as well as entire teams that are charged with strategic planning and problem solving
+Senior leaders, managers and front-line supervisors as well as teams that are charged with strategic planning and problem solving

 Strategic thinking focuses on finding and developing unique opportunities to create value by enabling a provocative and creative dialogue among people who can affect an organization's direction, i.e. the board and management.
 It is the input to strategic planning.
 Good strategic thinking uncovers potential opportunities for creating value and challenges assumptions about an organization's value proposition, so that when the strategic plan is created, it targets these opportunities.
 Strategic thinking is a way of understanding the fundamental drivers of a business and challenging conventional thinking about them, in discussion with others.
 Finally, strategic thinking is having an awareness of what has not yet taken shape, having foresight.
 Therefore, boards should encourage forward thinking.